Recycling is an everyday way to fight climate change. Recycling saves natural resources, energy and money. In 2014, Alexandria recycled:

 The Covanta ‘Energy from Waste’ facility, located at 5103 Eisenhower Avenue generates enough electricity to power over 25,000 homes each year.
 As part of the City’s Eco-City Alexandria initiative, residents are continually encouraged to reduce, reuse, and recycle throughout the year.
 In 2011, the City reached its highest recycling rate to date, at a record 48%.
 After materials such as paper, cardboard, and metals have been removed from the waste stream through the recycling efforts of residents, the remaining garbage is used as fuel, rather than buried in a landfill.
 Energy from Waste facilities generate fewer harmful greenhouse gases, and the Alexandria/Arlington Energy from Waste plant has one of the most advanced emission control systems in the country.
 Alexandria and Arlington County have agreed to permit Covanta to operate the Eisenhower facility until 2025.

 City of Alexandria Achieves 48% Recycling Rate

 Sign Up for Solid Waste & Recycling eNews - Would you like to receive more information about recycling and solid waste programs?
-Need a quick reminder when refuse service will be delayed due to a holiday?
-With the City of Alexandria's Free eNews service, you can receive updates about recycling and solid waste, in addition to more than 80 additional topics that may interest you.
+Need a quick reminder when service will be delayed due to a holiday?
+With the City of Alexandria's free eNews service, you receive updates about recycling and solid waste, in addition to more than 80 additional topics that may interest you.